Home ยป Recipes ยป dessert

 Tips + Modifications

-Other Delicious Vegan Holiday Cookie Recipes
+More Delicious Vegan Holiday Cookie Recipes

 Chewy Ginger Spiced White Chocolate Cookies (vegan)

 These Chewy Ginger Spiced White Chocolate Cookies are the perfect treat for any time of year.
 They are made with delicious warm spices like ginger, cinnamon, and allspice.
-If you are looking for a wholesome vegan cookie recipe, this is it.
+If you are looking for a wholesome vegan cookie recipe, this is it.ย

-Cook Time9 minutes
+Cook Time: 9 minutes

-Total Time1 hour 17 minutes
+Total Time: 1 hour 19 minutes

 Servings: 16 cookies